bSI-InfraRoom/IFC-Specification/IFC4x3/Templates/Product Shape/Product Geometric Representation/Surface Geometry/Surface Sectioned Geometry/Documentation.md

-The _Surface Sectioned Geometry_ is the representation for elements having a having a 'Surface' representation where the surface is specified using two or more open profiles that are swept between specified positions along the directrix, e.g. for defining the upper boundary of an _IfcCourse_.
+The _Surface Sectioned Geometry_ is the representation for elements having a 'Surface' representation, where the surface is specified using two or more open profiles that are swept between specified positions along the directrix, e.g. for defining the upper boundary of an _IfcCourse_.

 The following attribute values for the _IfcShapeRepresentation_ holding this geometric representation shall be used: